Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 The requests that come to the Service's IP address on the specified `port` will be routed to the `targetPort` on Pods that are part of this Service.

-`mongo` service is only different in its type. `ClusterIP` type of service will make the service accessible on the cluster-internal IP, so you won't be able to reach it from outside the cluster.
+`mongo` Service is only different in its type. `ClusterIP` type of Service will make the Service accessible on the cluster-internal IP, so you won't be able to reach it from outside the cluster.

 ## Create Service Objects

-Run a kubectl command to create Deployment objects inside your Kubernetes cluster (make sure to provide the correct path to the manifest file):
+Run a kubectl command to create Service objects inside your Kubernetes cluster (make sure to provide the correct path to the manifest file):

 ```bash
 $ kubectl create -f manifests/services.yaml